Encaustic Fine Art as an Archival Medium and Collectible Investment

 “Encaustic Past & Present” or Mentoring Virtual Workshop!

-Encaustic paint brushes with cooled wax in bristlesIf you would like to receive updates about my upcoming live virtual encaustic workshops with demos and lessons, please inquire at my Contact Page to be notified about available dates.
+If you would like to receive updates about my upcoming live virtual encaustic workshops with demos and lessons, please inquire at my Contact Page to be notified about available dates.
 Limited seating available!

-The 3-hour live (Zoom) virtual encaustic workshop will include downloadable content from my 1-day workshop and 7-day in person encaustic class I developed and taught at Kendall College of Art & Design’s Continuing Studies program with live project demos, PDFs with project instructions with material list for each project, recipes, studio safety, hood venting and exhaust setup recommendations. $299 for 3 hours of live instruction.
+The 3-hour live (Zoom) virtual encaustic workshop will include downloadable content from my 1-day workshop and 7-day in person encaustic class I developed and taught at Kendall College of Art & Design’s Continuing Studies program with live project demos, PDFs with project instructions with material list for each project, recipes, studio safety, hood venting and exhaust setup recommendations. $299 for 3 hours of live workshop instruction.

 New Encaustic Beeswax Sculpture titled “Spring Sunrise” Release